 Anyone who rides daily - as I do - will either ride to eat or eat to ride.
 I subscribe to the former.
 I sometimes think that I ride in order to nurture a healthy appetite and I’ve succeeded there.
 This extends just a little bit to something else that Japan does well, and that’s craft beer.

 It started appearing in convenience stores a few years back.
 An IPA, a Stout, a Red Ale and according to Grasshopper boss, Adam, a Bonito Flake Beer.
 Apparently each convenience store along the road has a slight variation on the range, so looking forward to sampling these.
 And then there is Sake, a whole story on its own.

 Self-guided cycle tour of Kyoto to the coast

-Bike tour the heritage rich areas of Kyoto, Nara, Yoshino and Mount Koya on this iconic cycle tour of Japan, that balances the independence of self guided ...
+Bike the heritage rich areas of Kyoto, Nara, Yoshino and Mount Koya on this iconic cycle tour of Japan, that balances the independence of self guide...

 Save $400 Off the Cycle Kyoto to the Coast - Self-guided tour!

 3. The connection with ancient tradition and culture

 My standard modus operandi when travelling to new places, is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.